pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1240 Continue Reading

+Today I continue reading the Security Engineering book, this books is large to read, but I am learning a lot of security concepts and I love the real world examples that has.

 ##### Day 1239 Jupyter Notebook

 Today I was practice Python using Jupyter netbook reading and filtering some CSV files, I want to learn how to apply data analysis to CSV files and how to use Python to read for example a database and update the data to do more flexible in the way in which we can analyze the database using queries.